abworrall/glassware/README.md

 cross-compiled for ARM as described above, and that your non-root user is `pi`.

-On the pi, you can test it by just running `~/gw -v` - it should connect to the Arduino controller, and start printing out sensor readings.
+On the pi, you can test it by just running `~/gw -v=1`.
+It should connect to the Arduino controller, and start printing out sensor readings.

-When you're happy it all works, you will want the tool to start on boot, so:
+When you're happy it all works, you will want the tool to start automatically on boot up - add something like

-TBD, auto-run tool in loop mode
+`su abw -c /home/pi/gw > /home/pi/gw.log &`
+to `/etc/rc.local`, or something.

 ## Pi: raspotify

-This package will turn your Pi into a smart speaker that Spotify will stream to, via Spotify Connect.
+This step will turn your Pi into a smart speaker that Spotify will stream to, via Spotify Connect.

-1. Set up raspotify
+**Set up raspotify**

 There is a [raspotify setup
 guide](https://github.com/dtcooper/raspotify/wiki/Basic-Setup-Guide).
 The 'Easy Way' doesn't work, because PulseAudio.
-The Hard Way ends up needing you to do this, for a Raspbian Pi:
+The 'Hard Way' ends up needing you to do this, to drive the headphone socket on a Raspbian Pi:

 ```
 sudo cat <<EOT >> /etc/asound.conf